mamthamv/FYP_LLM_historic_texts/README.md

 │
 ├── benchmark_datasets/     # Benchmark datasets (eDIL, CELT, ISO, synthetic)
 ├── cross_model_evaluation/      # code for cross modal evaluation
-├── outputs_inital_proprietary_models/  #csv files of outputs from chat-interface of proprietary models ├── threeshot_code/         # code for evaluation of proprietary models for three-shot prompting ├── web_scraper/            # code used to perform web scraping and create benchmark datasets
+├── Metrics and Visualisations/  # scripts for metric calculations, resulting scores and visualisations ├── outputs_inital_proprietary_models/  #csv files of outputs from chat-interface of proprietary models ├── threeshot_code/         # code for evaluation of proprietary models for three-shot prompting ├── web_scraper/            # code used to perform web scraping and create benchmark datasets